PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 3.md

 * Lacks an RFID/NFC sensor
 * Less expensive, but still over $100

 The smart lock solutions listed here do not use RFID/NFC as a method for unlocking, and existing solutions that do use RFID are mainly focused on enterprise customers who are able to build out integrated locking methods into the door and frame that require a central controller for multiple doors.
 These methods are not only expensive, but not feasible for a standard consumer.
 Our design will offer standard consumers an RFID enabled smart lock that does not require a subscription at a lower price than most other smart locks, which start at around $150.
+Our current estimate on parts is about $60, so we feel that we could sell the product for around $100.
+This price is well below our competition and leaves us some headroom to increase the price if production costs exceed our current estimate.

 # Requirements